Security & Privacy

 • Customer data is not used to train AI models

-• Anthropic's enterprise terms include a no-training clause for our usage
+• The AI provider's enterprise terms include a no-training clause for our usage

 Who processes your data